“We are the Sword of Kaigen. If we’ve let it rust, we deserve to die on it, along with our enemies.”

 For young Mamoru and the few others with the gall to doubt their Empire, the questions creep closer: What is their government hiding from them?
 What monsters have begun stirring in the west while the Empire has turned a blind eye?
 When the winds of war return, will the men of Kusanagi be enough to hold them back?
 And if they are Kaigen’s sword, whose fingers hold the handle?

-The Sword of Kaigen is a multi-part novella that takes place thirteen years before the events of Planet Adyn and Orbit in the Shirojima region of the Kaigenese Empire.
-It is a standalone story, meaning that you do not need to have read the Theonite books to appreciate it.
+The Sword of Kaigen is a superpowered fantasy story that takes place thirteen years before the events of Planet Adyn and Orbit in the Shirojima province of the Kaigenese Empire.
+It is a standalone novel, meaning that you do not need to have read the Theonite books to appreciate it.